Visiting Specialist Clinic

 Medical Rehabilitation Services (previously "Therapies")

-At this time, hospital-based inpatient and outpatient Rehabilitation Services, including Occupational Therapy and Physiotherapy, are only offered at Whitehorse General Hospital.
+At this time, hospital-based inpatient and outpatient Rehabilitation Services, including Occupational Therapy and Physiotherapy, are only offered at WGH.
 Clients with WCB or MVA claims are generally not seen by our department, unless there is a specialized need that cannot be met within the private clinic setting (E.g. wound care for burns).

-In order to access hospital outpatient services, patients must have a referral from a Physician or Nurse Practitioner using our department’s referral form:
+In order to access hospital outpatient services, patients must have a referral from a Physician or Nurse Practitioner using our department’s Outpatient Referral Form.

-If you are unfamiliar with our referral criteria, please review the following document prior to referring:
+If you are unfamiliar with our referral criteria, please review the Referral Criteria Cheat Sheet.

 Clinical Nutrition Services

-WGH is home to a team of Registered Dietitians that offer nutrition counseling services (education and promotion) on an inpatient and outpatient basis (by appointment only).
-Patients must be referred to the service by a family doctor or Nurse Practitioner.
+WGH is home to a team of registered dietitians who offer nutrition counseling services (education and promotion) on an inpatient and outpatient basis (by appointment only).
+Patients must be referred to the service by a family doctor or nurse practitioner.

 The team consults patients on an individual and group basis on a variety of nutritional issues such as: